larryprice/novnc-core/README.md

 ./utils/use_require.js --as commonjs
 ```

-Updates are automatically published daily (as necessary, when my computer is on) using [noVNC-core-autopublish](https://github.com/larryprice/novnc-core-autopublish).
+Updates are automatically published weekly (as necessary, when my computer is on) using [noVNC-core-autopublish](https://github.com/larryprice/novnc-core-autopublish).

 ### Usage ###